 Luis has returned since helping founder Joe Selvaggio during MicroGrants’ first year of operation in 2006.
 Luis brings more than twenty-five years of nonprofit grants and resource development experience by way of the University of Minnesota Foundation, Project for Pride in Living, and several other community-based organizations.
 He is excited to be part of MicroGrants’ revitalized strategic vision as it forges into its next decade of service to communities of color.

 Linnea is serving as MicroGrants’ Communications Manager through Lutheran Volunteer Corps (LVC).
 LVC is a one-year domestic service corps that places participants in full-time roles at nonprofits throughout the Midwest and East Coast.
-In her role at MicroGrants, Linnea will be writing the newsletter, updating MicroGrants’ social media, creating the annual report, and editing the annual evaluation.
+In her role at MicroGrants, Linnea writes the newsletter, updates MicroGrants’ social media, interviews grantees, and edits the annual evaluation.

 Meet The Board